DDamianEam/TelcoHelper/README.md

 # TelcoHelper

+Signalling Point Code (SPC) can have many forms.
+TelcoHelper is the tool to convert different an SPC value into other useful representation.

-This is yet another implementation of Signalling Point Code converter.
-Uses Java Swing framework but wihout NB GUI Builder this time.
+This implementation uses Java Swing framework but wihout NB GUI Builder this time.